Victor Osimhen: First Serie A hat-trick leaves Nigeria striker hungry for more - NewsBreak

 CBS Sports

-Juventus vs. PSG live stream: Champions League prediction, TV channel, how to watch online, time, news, odds
+Juventus vs. PSG odds, predictions, how to watch, live stream: 2022 UEFA Champions League picks for Nov.
+2

-Juventus will fight for their continental future when they host Paris Saint-Germain in UEFA Champions League Group H on Wednesday.
-Third in the pool and level on points with Maccabi Haifa, a win or even a draw could very well send the Italian giants packing on the European scene.
-After losing in Israel, Massimiliano Allegri's men need to beat undefeated PSG here to be sure of a Europa League berth, while a draw could see Haifa overtake the Old Lady at the last minute if they surprise visitors SL Benfica.
+Juventus' run in the 2022 UEFA Champions League has been marred with poor luck and even worse results.
+Juve fans will see one of the world's top clubs at home in the group stage finale when Paris Saint-Germain visits Wednesday on Paramount+.
+Top Juventus striker Dusan Vlahovic finished with just one goal in five UCL starts this season and is out (adductor) for the game, while Kylian Mbappe and Lionel Messi come into the matchup with nine combined goals over their last three games.
+You can stream the match live on Paramount+, which you can try free for 30 days with the promo code UEFA22.

 theScore